 Shade, shade, shade: However you want to do it, shade is your most valuable tool on the beach.
 Take beach umbrellas, or rent a parasol.
-You could take a pop-up tent for kids to nap in, but we find they get too stuffy and the kids get hot and bothered.
+You could take a pop-up tent, but check they’re well ventilated and not getting too hot and stuffy inside.

 Throw a mini fan into your beach bag to cool you down in a pinch.
 Especially useful if you’re sat nursing or rocking a baby and there’s no breeze.

 Take a fitted sheet, weigh down each corner with something heavy (beach bag, bottle of water, etc) and you have a safe space for a baby to play in.
 Or somewhere to keep your belongings out of the sand!